5 Everyday uses for Chromatography

 4. Drug testing

-As chromatography can accurately identify substances within the bloodstream, it is widely used in sport to test athletes for doping or
+As an analytical technique, chromatography can accurately identify substances within the bloodstream.
+It is widely used in sport to test athletes for doping or performance enhancing drugs and is something to think about the next time you're watching your favorite sport.

 5. Forensic testing

 Chromatography is also used to help catch criminals.
-In line with programmes like CSI, gas chromatography is used to analyse blood and cloth samples, helping to identify criminals and bring them to justice.
+In line with programs like CSI, gas chromatography gc is used to analyze blood and cloth samples, helping to identify perpetrators and bring them to justice.